 In addition, the introduction of Robotic Process Automation (RPA) is enabling the swifter management of smaller, less complex claims which can be dealt with via an automated settlement function, while effective triage managed by an adjusting expert ensures more demanding losses can quickly be passed to specialist adjusters for assessment.

-“That speed and efficiency around the handling and settlement of more straightforward losses is desirable for all,” explains Pritchard.
+“That speed and efficiency around the handling and settlement of more straightforward losses is desirable for all,” explains Tenesha.
 “With more technically demanding claims being filtered directly to our expert adjusters for hands-on, intensive management.
 Not only does that free-up their time to focus on the immediate complexities of the event, but they also have the opportunity to play a more prominent role in supporting clients both pre- and post-loss, focusing on risk mitigation and promoting resilience.”

 Data sits at the center of this adaptation to support a more expansive pre-loss role for the loss adjuster.
 “There’s a lot of discussion around how we can advance our capabilities to better support our clients in the pre-loss environment,” she continues.